New Hampshire

 The lake’s great depth and mysterious underwater caves continue to spark speculation about what might lurk below.
 Stories of the Winnipesaukee Monster remain part of New Hampshire’s folklore, blending natural wonder with the unknown.

-Devil Monkey (Danbury, 2001)
+Devil Monkey (Danville, 2001)

-In 2001, residents of Danbury reported a terrifying creature that resembled a large, baboon-like animal.
+In 2001, residents of Danville reported a terrifying creature that resembled a large, baboon-like animal.
 Witnesses described its long limbs, sharp claws, and piercing screech as it leapt across roads and climbed with startling agility.
 The locals quickly gave it the name “Devil Monkey.”

 Some dismissed the sighting as the work of an escaped exotic pet, but others connected it to similar reports from the Appalachians and New England dating back decades.
 The Danbury case remains one of New Hampshire’s most striking modern cryptid encounters.